AdobeDocs/certification.en/help/certifications/aem/aem-renew.md

 * Adobe Experience Manager Dev/Ops Engineer expert
 * Adobe Experience Manager Forms Developer expert

-## Instructions for renewing your Adobe Analytics certification
+## Instructions for renewing your Adobe Experience Manager certification

 Select **three activities** to complete and pass the course assessments associated with each.